Mark Cawthra: Biography

 From 1988, his work was based in and around Leeds, culminating in the building of a 48-track facility, That Studio Where he worked with This et al, producing demo material prior to the release of their Baby Machine album, and with the North Sea Radio Orchestra, mixing their first two albums.
 The studio was closed down in 2007.

 Today, his work is all studio-based, recording and mixing demos and masters in a new home facility in Leeds.
-Mixing credits include the Emmett Elvin albums Bloody Marvels, Assault on the Tyranny of Reason and The End of Music, and the Gong album, Rejoice!
+Mixing credits include the Emmett Elvin albums Bloody Marvels, Assault on the Tyranny of Reason, The End of Music and Being of Sound Mind, and the Gong album, Rejoice!
 I'm Dead! working alongside Dave Sturt.
 His mastering credits in addition to the North Sea Radio Orchestra and Emmett Elvin albums, William D. Drake's second album, Briny Hooves, as well as releases by Local Girls, the post-Oceansize project British Theatre, Charlie Cawood, Knifeworld, and Khyam Allami's debut Resonance/Dissonance, the latter nominated for the 2012 Songlines music award.

 He contributed a track and compiled and mastered Leader of the Starry Skies: A Tribute to Tim Smith, Songbook 1, an album produced to gain funds for Tim Smith and his ongoing care, and raise awareness of his work.
 His first solo project Redbus Noface album #1 If It Fights The Hammer It will Fight The Knife was released on Believer's Roast in 2011.
-He compiled and mastered the Believers Roast Exquisite Corpse Game, a collection of contiguous fragments by various artists each of whom has only heard the closing 20 seconds of the previous section.
+He compiled and mastered Believers Roast's The Exquisite Corpse Game, a collection of contiguous fragments by various artists each of whom has only heard the closing 20 seconds of the previous section.
 J. G. Thirlwell, Bob Drake, Weasel Walter, Max Tundra and Katherine Blake were among the contributors.